jamesplease/marionette.sliding-view/README.md

   // Use requestAnimationFrame for a big performance boost!
   onUpdateEvent: function() {
-    var self = this;
-    requestAnimationFrame(function() {
-      self.throttledUpdateHandler();
-    });
+    requestAnimationFrame(this.throttledUpdateHandler);
   }
 });
 ```

 ##### `throttledUpdateHandler()`

-This is the method that makes the SlidingView work so efficiently.
-It is not recommended that you override this
+This is the method that contains all of the logic for the intelligent SlidingView updates.
+It is
+not recommended that you override this method.
+You only need to do anything with it when defining
-method.
-It should only be used when defining a custom `onUpdateEvent` method.
+a custom `onUpdateEvent` method.

 ##### `throttle( fn )`